 When you think of board games, the mind normally drifts to games the person played in childhood.
 Monopoly, Sorry!, Trouble, Clue, and more.
 While some of these games are good classics, the board game world has expanded considerably.
-Board games aren’t made the way they used to and that’s exciting for some who want to share these new games.
-Here are some tips to keep in mind if you want to introduce new board games, but improve the playing experience.
+Board games aren’t made the way they used to and that’s exciting for those who want to share new games.
+Here are some tips to keep in mind if you want to introduce new board games, and improve the playing experience.

 Probably the most important tip is to be aware of what type of friends you have.
 Are they people who like card games?
 Board games?
 Or maybe a bit of both?
 It’s also key to be aware of if they are competitive, prefer short or long games, and a general idea of their availability.

 You don’t need to know every aspect of their life or anything, but getting a good picture of what your group is like overall can help in knowing what board game people like.
 If they like card games, Munchkin, Cards Against Humanity, or Boss Monster are good.
 If your group is into longer games, Settlers of Catan, Ticket to Ride, or Risk might be good options.